Explore UCD

 Curricular information is subject to change.

-This module aims to introduce children's nursing students to the theory underpinning growth and development in childhood.
-The role of the children's nurse in communicating with infants, children, young people and their families' independence is addressed.
-The module is presented in three units of study:
+This module aims to equips children's nursing students with foundational knowledge of child growth and development, emphasising the role of the children's nurse in effectively communicating with infants, children, young people, and their families The module is presented in three units of study:

 About this Module